-Note that we had to specify the password all three times because giving a password as --encryption-file-password doesn't count for page selection, and as far as qpdf is concerned, encrypted.pdf and ./encrypted.pdf are separated files.
+Note that we had to specify the password all three times because giving a password as --encryption-file-password doesn't count for page selection, and as far as qpdf is concerned, encrypted. pdf and ./encrypted.pdf are separate files.
+(This is by design.
+See Limitations for a discussion.)
 These are all corner cases that most users should hopefully never have to be bothered with.